Everything you need to know about successful morning routines.

 You get to the office, your coworkers are at their desks, some asking, “did you get my email?” and you sit down to a schedule of meetings and calls from now through 5 p.m.
 When are you supposed to do the big thinking?

-The answer: in those 15 minutes before you wake up.
+The answer: in the first 15 minutes after you wake up.

 In The Perfect Day Formula, Ballantyne begins by recommending his readers wake up only 15 minutes earlier tomorrow than they did today.